andrewjw/site/_drafts/leaddev-london-2022-day-1.md

 A technique that Phil has borrowed from therapy is [Solutions Focused Brief Theraphy](https://en.wikipedia.org/wiki/Solution-focused_brief_therapy).
 This works in a similar way to how we work in product and engineering teams, so is familiar to people.
-To follow it you ask the question "Imagine the problem you're facing as gone away.
+To follow it you ask the question "Imagine the problem you're facing has gone away.
 What do you notice?"
 Work with them to define the steps to get there, and help them to execute those steps.

 As a senior leader, you should ask people to support each other, and cascade this to the people who report